tarwn/lessthandot-hugo/blogs/content/posts/2012-04-19-using-execute-as-owner.md

   - Microsoft SQL Server

 ---
-It’s very common to come across user-defined modules that are written to execute as the owner.
-Not to be confused with the EXECUTE AS, the EXECUTE AS Clause will change the account context that is used to validate if the procedure, function etc… can be executed under the credentials.
+It's very common to come across user-defined modules that are written to execute as the owner.
+Not to be confused with the EXECUTE AS, the EXECUTE AS Clause will change the account context that is used to validate if the procedure, function etc... can be executed under the credentials.
 This can be useful when you want to control permissions to a certain extent.
 However, it can also be problematic when certain ownership changes have been made.

 **Troubleshooting Failures**